MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/process-batch-transactions-content.md

 ## Potential use cases

 This architecture is for high-volume processing of batches of transactions, especially independent transactions that can be processed in parallel.
-It is therefore a likely candidate for use in migrating mainframe batch processing.
+It's therefore a likely candidate for use in migrating mainframe batch processing.
 Possible applications are:

 - Processing of financial transactions, such as payroll, orders, and payments.
 - Processing of experimental data gathered by scientific instruments.